Skip to:

 A real-world PEST analysis can often resemble a dense research paper that delves deeply into complex topics.
 As a result, the analysis may be difficult for people who aren’t experts to follow.
 We dove into these examples of actual PEST analysis and broke them down to help you understand how they were performed and how they reached their conclusions.

-Libraries in Higher Education
+Libraries in higher education

+Higher education has changed in the last twenty years, moving toward a more consumerist model where education is providing a service and extracting revenue.
+The factors that drive those changes impact how libraries operate and the materials they include in their collections.
 The structure of this particular example may be worth paying attention to, as it examines factors at different levels.
 It first identifies the specific trends that fall under each category.
 It then expands on how that trend may affect the industry concerned.
 Finally, the impact on the specific organization is examined.

+Political - Higher education institutions often depend heavily on government funding.
+Policies have shifted, reducing funding and increasing competition for resources.
 Additionally, certain modern political trends may clash with traditional library values.
 For example, libraries are an expression of the idea that education is a public good, while educational institutions may now see it as their primary commodity.

 Economic - The Great Recession and pandemic have both impacted the economic outlook of higher education, leading to a focus on open access and simpler subscription models to access publications.
 Due to less government support, libraries are driven to those models to reduce costs while increasing revenues.